opensafely-actions/cox-ipw/README.md

 ## Usage

-The arguments to the action are specified using the long flags style (i.e., `--argname=argvalue`), the arguments are as follows.
+The arguments to the action are specified using the flags style (i.e., `--argname=argvalue`), the arguments are as follows.

     Usage: cox-ipw: [options]